 Stage 2: California DUI Arrest

 You have the right to refuse to give a blood or urine sample, but the penalty for this refusal is often severe.
-You will still be arrested for drunk driving and a “refusal”charge will be added to your case.
-A “refusal”charge results in a mandatory two days served in county jail and a license suspension of at least one year.
+You will still be arrested for drunk driving and a “refusal” charge will be added to your case.
+A “refusal” charge results in a mandatory penalty of two days served in county jail, and a license suspension of at least one year.

 A DUI report will then be submitted to the local prosecutor by the arresting officer.
 The prosecutor can then decide whether to formally charge you with a DUI or to abstain from filing charges.

 Many find this stage of the process to be intimidating and confusing, which is why the lawyers at the San Diego DUI Attorney Law Firm dedicate considerable time to speaking directly with you about the unique aspects of your case, and formulating a strong defense.